-FRAUD: Wrongful or criminal deception intended to result in financial or personal gain.
+FRAUD: Wrongful or criminal deception intended to result in financial or academic gain.

-MINOR ACADEMIC INFRACTIONS: infractions that have a relatively insignificant effect on course grading and which may be considered unintentional, naïve, or careless are best dealt with by the Instructor as part of normal classroom management and need not be formally reported.
+MINOR ACADEMIC INFRACTIONS: Infractions that have a relatively insignificant effect on course grading and which may be considered unintentional, naïve, or careless are best dealt with by the instructor as part of normal classroom management and need not be formally reported.
 Any charge of plagiarism or cheating is not a minor academic infraction and must be reported.

-PAC/APPEALS: All charges may be appealed by the student to the Plagiarism Appeals Committee (PAC), which will conduct a thorough examination of the facts related to the charge and then either deny or grant the appeal.
-The role of PAC is to review charges and either grant or deny the appeal, based on the evidence presented.
-The PAC is composed of representatives from the six academic Divisions, who are appointed by their respective Deans for one (1) year or less.
-Three (3) of the six (6) Divisions will be represented on PAC after each rotation.
-The position of Chair will rotate among the Division representatives on a case by case basis.
+ACADEMIC INTEGRITY APPEAL COMMITTEE (AIAC)/APPEALS: All charges may be appealed by the student to the Academic Integrity Appeal Committee (AIAC), which will conduct a thorough examination of the facts related to the charge and then either deny or grant the appeal.
+The role of AIAC is to review charges and either grant or deny the appeal, based on the evidence presented.
+The AIAC is composed of 3 representatives from the academic divisions, who are appointed by their respective Deans for one year or less.
+The divisions represented on the committee will rotate each academic year.
+The position of Chair will rotate among the Division representatives on a case-by-case basis.
+Note: the AIAC is independent of the Executive Committee.
+The Executive Committee's role is not to review or challenge the plagiarism charge but to determine the penalty.